oz123/awesome-c/README.md

 integrated, check the Frameworks section.

 * [CCAN][103] - Modelled after Perl's CPAN, this is a big collection of code that does stuff.
 The full list is [here][104].
-Various licenses, all free.
+Various licenses, all open-source.
 * [clib][26] - Something of a package manager.
 Comes with a [bunch of libraries of its own][27].
 [MIT][11].
 * [gnulib][46] - A collection of common GNU code.
-Various licenses, all free.
+Various licenses, all open-source.
 * [libdjb][292] - A collection of libraries doing various things.
 (Apparently) public domain.
 * [par][456] - A bunch of single-file libraries.
 [MIT][11].